-The required operating range for the generators shall be from 59.3 Hz to 60.5 Hz.
-For generators greater than 30 kW the utility may request that the generator operate at frequency ranges below 59.3 Hz as defined in IEEE Std 1547.
+The required operating range for the generators shall be from 59.3 Hz to 60.5 Hz If deemed necessary due to abnormal system conditions the utility may request that the generator operate at frequency ranges below 59.3 Hz in coordination with the load shedding schemes of the utility system.
 For excursions outside these limits the protective device shall automatically initiate a disconnect sequence from the utility system as detailed in the most current version of IEEE Std 1547.
 Clearing time is defined as the time the range is initially exceeded until the generator-owner's equipment ceases to energize the PCC and includes detection and intentional time delay.
+Other static or dynamic frequency functionalities shall be permitted as agreed upon by the utility and generator-owner